Robinlovelace/open-gat/README.md

 Section 5, which reviews open source software ecosystems that enable an integrated approach, which combines non geographically explicit stages (e.g. modelling) and geographic processing stages *in a single workflow*.
-Three software ecosystems (R, Python and QGIS) are reviewed in detail; alternative current and potential future approaches, including ‘cloud lock in’ are discussed; and the relative merits of different approaches are discussed.
+Three software ecosystems are reviewed in detail: the statistical programming language R (R Core Team 2019), the general purpose programming language Python (Rossum 1995), and the desktop GIS QGIS (QGIS Development Team 2019).
+Alternative current and potential future approaches, including ‘cloud lock in’ are discussed; and the relative merits of different approaches are discussed.
 Building on this discussion, Section 6 concludes by returning to the importance of integrating geographic analysis in transport planning workflows.
 Before proceeding with the main task of this paper — to review new tools for integrating geographic analysis in transport planning, and provide guidance to transport researchers and practitioners tackling 21<sup>st</sup> Century challenges — it is worth taking a step back, to think about the key policy drivers of 21<sup>st</sup> century transport planning.

 <!-- and outlines concrete steps that can be taken to accelerate the transition to open source software in transport planning in support of policies that accelerate the transition away from fossil fuels. -->